 Scare Them with Dogs

-Armadillos get frightened easily and their usual response is to run away.
+Armadillos with leprosy get frightened easily and their usual response is to run away.
 Keep big dogs on guard in your lawn or garden at night when the armadillos normally come looking for food.
 When they are constantly scared and chased by dogs in your lawn, they will get the message and stay away or relocate to a safer place.

 Armadillos can be prevented from entering or re-entering where an infestation has been cleared with targeted home repairs.
 You can also build a barricade around your structures to prevent any possible infestation by armadillo.
 The assistance of experts may be needed to access and build such effective blockades.

 For more information, you may want to click on one of these guides that I wrote:

 How much does armadillo removal cost? - get the lowdown on prices.

 How to get rid of armadillos - my main armadillo removal info guide.

 Example armadillo trapping photographs - get do-it-yourself ideas.